Wildlife Rehabilitation Centre

 Research & Conservation Project

-There are maximum 10 volunteers at a time, supervised by Katie, Bronwyn and Stuart, three professional and passionate guides who will teach them everything there is to know about the management of a game reserve and will introduce them to the researches that are being carried out.
+There are maximum 10 volunteers at a time, supervised by two professional and passionate guides who will teach them everything there is to know about the management of a game reserve and will introduce them to the researches that are being carried out.

 Big 5 Conservation Project